hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

     $ sudo /etc/init.d/libvirt-bin restart

+### Install and configure NTP ### {#ntp}

+NTP is a networking protocol for clock synchronization between computer systems.

+Before you start the installation, you must install NTP on the seed VM (installer system) and configure it as a NTP server.
+You will configure the undercloud and overcloud systems as NTP clients during the installation process.

+For information on installing NTP on the seed VM, see HP Helion [OpenStack Installation: NTP Server](/helion/openstack/ga/install/ntp/)

 ### Creating the baremetal.csv file ### {#csv}

+**Note:** This section is for baremetal installations only.

 During the installation process after the seed VM is installed, the installer script looks for information about the baremetal systems.
 Specifically, it looks for this information in a file called `baremetal.csv`.
 You must create this file before you begin the installation process, and then upload to the seed VM at the appropriate installation step.